-When set to [On/Off], the ATX switch can be used as a normal system power-off button when pressed for less than 4 seconds.
-[Sleep/Wake] allows the button to have a dual function where pressing less than 4 seconds will place the system in sleep mode.
+When set to [Soft off], the ATX switch can be used as a normal system power-off button when pressed for less than 4 seconds.
+[Suspend] allows the button to have a dual function where pressing less than 4 seconds will place the system in sleep mode.
 Regardless of the setting, holding the ATX switch for more than 4 seconds will power off the system.
 NOTE: This field is only effective in APM OS system.
-Configuration options: [On/Off] [Sleep/Wake]
+Configuration options: [Soft off] [Suspend]